kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - Comments
    * - unsubscribe
      - int
-     - if the email contains a link to unsubscribe
+     - The email contains an unsubscribe link
      - * 0: false
        * 1: true
    * - browse
      - int
-     - if the email contains a link to the online version
+     - The email contain a link to an online version
      - * 0: false
        * 1: true
    * - text_only
      - int
+     - The email includes a text only version.
-     - used only if both HTML and TEXT sources are available
+     - Can only be used if both an HTML and TEXT source is available
-     - * 0: false
+       * 0: false
        * 1: true
    * - cc_list
      - int
-     - Contact list ID, if the email is sent, this contact list also receives it.
+     - The contact list ID to include when CCing a copy of the email.
-       Only works if the BCC List feature is enabled for the customer.
+     - Only works if the BCC List feature is enabled for the customer.
-     -

 Request Example
 ---------------